Career Center Policies and Guidelines for Employers

 - Testing: Employers must proctor/monitor any testing conducted in the Career Center within the space and time parameters arranged in advance with the Employer Relations Office.

 By completing the Handshake registration form and submitting resumes and other application materials for opportunities posted on Handshake, students provide the Career Center authorization to release employment materials to those selected prospective employers.
 Employment professionals must maintain the confidentiality of all student information released to them, regardless of the source, including personal documents, written records/reports, and computer databases.
 This means that there should be no disclosure of student information to another organization without the prior written consent of the student, unless necessitated by health and/or safety considerations, in accordance with the Family Educational Rights and Privacy Act (FERPA).

-In compliance with the Department of Justice's recent rulings regarding citizenship discrimination and best practices for online job postings, the UC Berkeley Career Center does no screening of candidates in Handshake based upon employment eligibility.
-Therefore, the Career Center does not allow students to indicate their work authorization status in their Handshake profiles.
+In compliance with the Department of Justice's rulings regarding citizenship discrimination and best practices for online job postings, the UC Berkeley Career Center does no screening of candidates or verification of work authorization.
 Employers may include employment eligibility information in their Handshake job descriptions as a point of information for potential candidates so that the candidates may self-screen.